dragonfly-ai/slash/README.md

 println( (v42a + v42b).csv() ) // output vector sum as comma separated values
 println( (v42a + v42b).tsv() ) // output vector sum tab separated values
 ```

-Features:
-- High performance, low memory footprint Vector type `Vector[N <: Int]` which consists of nothing more than `Float64Array` in JavaScript environments and `Array[Double]` on JVM and Native platforms.
-Extension methods, Opaque Types, and Dependent Types combine to provide convenient syntax for developers without introducing any runtime overhead.
-- Customisable Vector data to text converters.
-- Parametric and Estimated (Online/Streaming) Probability Distributions: Gaussian/Normal, Poisson, LogNormal, Binomial (parametric only), Beta, and PERT; each with support for sampling and probability density functions, PDFs.
-- Math functions: Beta, Factorial, and Gamma functions: B(α, β), x! and Γ(x).
-- Geometry: Sample points uniformly from volumes defined by 3D tetrahedrons.
-- Kernels: Gaussian, Epanechnikov, Uniform, and Discrete.
-- Flexible Histogram data structures with Console friendly Text Based Visualizations inspired by <a href="https://github.com/JuliaPlots/UnicodePlots.jl">Julia Plots</a>.
-- Bijection[A, B]: an abstraction for bijective implicit conversions.
-- BigRandom: scala.util.Random extension methods to generate random BigInt and BigDecimal values.

 Unicode Histogram Plot: